coleww/remember-yr-training/README.md

 REMEMBER YOUR TRAINING
 -----------------------------------

+TODO:

+- how to make it actually refresh after a playthru?

 a lil "platformer" about poetry and saving the world, or something

 ### THIS CODE IS A HOT MESS AND SO AM I